Can an older dog teach a younger dog how to to work stock?

 When an Older Dog Does Help “Teach” a Younger Dog

-Now, that said, there are times I’ve seen people use an older trained dog when teaching a younger dog.
-But the older dog was not teaching the younger dog much, other than it is fun to work stock, and helping to boost a weak dog’s confidence.
+Now, that said, David has used an older trained dog when teaching a younger dog.
+But the older dog was not teaching the younger dog much, other than it is fun to work stock, and helping to boost a dog’s confidence.

-In some cases the trainer had the older, well trained, dog there just in case.
-But, it was suppose to lie down quietly until the trainer needed it.
+In some cases he had the older, well trained, dog there just in case.
+But, it was suppose to lie down quietly until the he needed it.

-The trainer was the one teaching the young dog how to work stock.
-He needed the dog to learn to go to any position around the stock, so that the cattle would move in the right direction.
+David is the one teaching the young dog how to work stock.
+He needs the dog to learn to go to any position around the stock, so that the cattle would move in the right direction.

-But, if the stock got out of hand, the trainer would send the well trained dog to fix anything the younger dog couldn’t handle.
+But, if the stock get out of hand, he will send the well trained dog to fix anything the younger dog can’t handle.

-After the trained dog had the stock gathered and back under control, the trainer would have the trained dog lie down again.
+After the trained dog had the stock gathered and back under control, David will have the trained dog lie down again.

-Then the trainer would continue his training session with the younger dog.
+Then David will continue his training session with the younger dog.

-And I have seen trainers use an older dog show a younger dog that it is fun to work stock.
-(Sometimes you come across a dog who isn’t interested in stock at first or who lacks confidence.)
+And David has used an older dog show a younger dog that it is fun to work stock.
+(Sometimes you come across a dog who isn’t interested in stock at first or who needs to gain confidence.)
 An older dog working stock in the presence of a younger dog can get the younger dog excited, and show him how much fun a dog can have working cattle.